150 Dead As ‘Catastrophic’ Storm Floods Hit East Libya

 Two rival governments based in the west and east have been vying for power, with deadly conflict occasionally erupting.

-The French ambassador to Libya, Mostafa Mihraje, also offered his condolences and expressed his “solidarity with the Libyan people in this ordeal”, also in a message on X.
+French President Emmanuel Macron expressed “solidarity with the Libyan people” and said the country was mobilising resources to provide emergency aid.

+US State Department Spokesperson Matthew Miller offered “sympathies and condolences” to those affected by the floods, and said Washington was working with the UN and Libyan authorities to help relief efforts.

-In neighbouring Egypt, authorities called for caution on the northern coast which borders eastern Libya, and announced they were beginning preparations to minimise the impact of Storm Daniel.
+In Egypt, authorities called for caution on the northern coast, which borders eastern Libya, and announced they were beginning preparations to minimise the impact of storm Daniel.

 Combined with other factors such as urbanisation and land-use planning, these more intense rainfall events contribute to flooding.